apache/dolphinscheduler/docs/docs/en/architecture/design.md

     - **TaskExecuteThread** is mainly responsible for the process of task execution, and the actual processing of tasks according to different task types;

-    - **RetryReportTaskStatusThread** is mainly responsible for regularly polling to report the status of the task to the Master until the Master replies to the status ack to avoid the loss of the task status;
+    - **RetryReportTaskStatusThread** is mainly responsible for regularly polling to report the task status to the Master until the Master replies to the status ack to avoid the loss of the task status;

 * **ZooKeeper**